dendrite/viscosity/Glia/README.markdown

 #### TODO

+* Additional options for client speed optimisation - http://docs.jboss.org/netty/3.2/api/org/jboss/netty/bootstrap/ClientBootstrap.html
+* In ProxyFactory - use non-static GliaClient
+* Replace in ProxyFactory using a Interface class into String name of interface class
 * Add a control to server through zookeeper
-* Add metrics to the server heartbeats & so on...
+* Add metrics to the server like a heartbeats & so on...
 * Autodiscover server in zookeeper
 * Glia server correct shutdown